phenopackets/phenopacket-schema/docs/age.rst

 AgeRange
 ========

-The AgeRange element is inteded to be used when the age of a subject is represented by a bin, e.g., 5-10 years.
+The AgeRange element is intended to be used when the age of a subject is represented by a bin, e.g., 5-10 years.
 Bins such as this are used in some situations in order to protect the privacy of study participants, whose age is then represented by bins such as 45-49 years, 50-54 years, 55-59 years, and so on.